SUNDAY, JUNE 15 at 1:00 pm Smith-Rafael Film Center

 The Film

-LEARNING TO BE NAKED is a new documentary revealing the HEALING, TRANSFORMATIVE POWER OF BURLESQUE.
-It’s hard to imagine a more vulnerable experience than getting naked on stage–and for some it is precisely this experience that profoundly changes their lives.
+LEARNING TO BE NAKED is an award -winning documentary that reveals the HEALING, TRANSFORMATIVE POWER OF BURLESQUE.
+It’s hard to imagine a more vulnerable act than getting naked on stage–yet for many, it’s precisely this experience that profoundly changes their lives.

-Like a caterpillar metamorphosing inside a chrysalis, BURLESQUE PROVIDES A SAFE SPACE for them to transform, spread their wings and land on stage feeling more confident, beautiful, and free.
+Like a caterpillar metamorphosing inside a chrysalis, BURLESQUE PROVIDES A SAFE SPACE for the performers to transform, spread their wings, and land on stage feeling more confident, beautiful, and free.

 ANNA SMITH HIGGS - Stroke Survivor